-A Eurasian Dotterel equipped with a light-logger in North Finland spent almost half a year in the wintering areas in Libya.
+A Eurasian Dotterel equipped with a light-logger in Northern Finland spent almost half a year in the wintering areas in Libya.

 The Eurasian Dotterel (Eudromias morinellus) breeds in the arctic-alpine zone of Palearctic.
 Its wintering range is also sufficiently known: it winters in North Africa eastwards to the Middle East, with some birds reaching the Canary Islands as well.

 Ring recoveries have shown that some Dotterel populations winter in specific areas.
 For example, the British population winters mainly in Morocco.
-While other populations migrate over a broad front, and their wintering areas are more widespread.
-The Fennoscandian population seems to fit the latter case.
+Other European populations migrate over a broad front and their wintering areas are more widespread.
+The Fennoscandian doterels seem to follow the latter migration pattern.

 Despite their undeniable contribution to our understanding of bird migration, ring recoveries have their own limitations.
 For example, the time spent on migration and at stopover and wintering sites is not known.
 The migratory connectivity (the geographic connection between the different stages of the annual cycle of an individual or population) is also partially known through bird ringing.

 To gather more details about the migration of Eurasian Dotterel breeding in Fennoscandia, researchers from Norway and Finland used new tracking technologies in addition to the traditional ring recoveries.
 They shared the results of their project in the International Wader Study Group conference held in Morecambe, UK (Aarvak et al. 2019).